russgayle/journey/README.md

 Journey
 =======

-Route planning prototypes, visualization experiments.
+* Route planning prototypes
+* Visualization experiments

 "It's the journey that teaches you about the destination"